Prediction Accuracy: Analyzing Model Performance

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's run the same evaluation we ran on the linear regression and see how we did.
 So first, let's just take a look at our predictions.
-Model, go predict based on the test data now.
+Model, predict based on the test data now.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-So that's two wrong out of 20, 90%.
+That's two wrong out of 20—90%.
 That's pretty good.
-How about, let's take a look at from 20 to 40.
+How about we take a look at predictions from 20 to 40?

 Let's look at the next 20.
 Here, we didn't do quite as well.
 Here, we got one wrong.

-So that's five wrong out of 20 in that case.
-There's only, that's only 75%.
-But you know, this is only, these are tiny samples, 20 samples, 20 long samples of it out of 3,000.
+That's five wrong out of 20 in that case.
+That's only 75%.
+But these are tiny samples—20 predictions out of 3,000.

 Let's get an actual score.
 Our accuracy score, which is just, in this case, it's not about guessing the mean.
 This is not about getting numbers closer or not.